Jagadeesha89/Python/README.md

 # Python
-this space will be helpful for the begginer for python and machine learning
+this space will be helpful for the beginer for python and machine learning